Weddings On A Budget

 Make pretty cones to hold the confetti using doilies, which can be found in pound shops, craft shops and on eBay*.

 Many of your guests will record the day for posterity, so why not ask them for a copy of their photos and videos?

 You can encourage this further by leaving disposable cameras on the tables at the reception (though a number of our forumites have said they wish they hadn't bothered, as the photos weren't half as good as those taken with digital cameras).

 Even though they're not pros, if they take enough shots, hopefully some of them will be good ones.
-You could ask everyone to upload their snaps to a photo-sharing site, such as TryCapsule to make it easier to sort through them, then use our Free Digital Prints guide for free prints and cheap photo books.
+Use our Free Digital Prints guide for free prints and cheap photo books.

 If you want a professional photographer, get your haggling hat on, like forumite Tiger_greeneyes.

 We went to a wedding show last week and got chatting to a photographer.
 She charged £575, which we couldn't afford.
 So I asked if she would charge less for a weekday (we're getting married on a Friday) and she said she'd discount £50.

 It still wasn't great for us, so we mentioned that we'd only want a dozen or so photos.
 She said "make me an offer".
 I replied "£250 cash" and she accepted!
 Don't ask, don't get.

 This is what former MSE Dan managed to get, after using some charm and chutzpah: